nik0xFF/python-chrome-devtools-protocol/docs/api/autofill.rst

 to.
 For more information, see
 :ref:`Getting Started: Commands <getting-started-commands>`.

-.. autofunction:: deliver_push_message

 .. autofunction:: disable

-.. autofunction:: dispatch_periodic_sync_event

-.. autofunction:: dispatch_sync_event

 .. autofunction:: enable

-.. autofunction:: inspect_worker

-.. autofunction:: set_force_update_on_page_load

-.. autofunction:: skip_waiting

-.. autofunction:: start_worker

-.. autofunction:: stop_all_workers

-.. autofunction:: stop_worker

-.. autofunction:: unregister
+.. autofunction:: set_addresses

-.. autofunction:: update_registration
+.. autofunction:: trigger

 Events
 ------